cmolinan/Math-Magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians Project - Setup
+# Math Magicians Project - Components

-This is the first Milestone of a website for all fans of mathematics.
+This is the second Milestone of a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
     -Make simple calculations.
     -Read a random math-related quote.